I woke up yesterday wanting to die.

 As I am willingly laboring away here, the rest of the house is buzzing jn front of me.
 I am simultaneously present and not present.

 The women that came here today, they don’t like me.
-I am not saying that men do.
+I am not saying that the men do.
 But the women especially don’t.
 And there’s nothing to like.
 I tend not to go along with their make believe world, so around me they get tensed.
 And I think they really started to get angry with me when I refused to get hugged at Sumon vai’s funeral.

 How dare you refuse people’s pity?